Engineers and Overseas Studies

 Students who are unsure of the STEM or non-STEM classification of their major should contact the Kyoto Program’s Internship Coordinator for additional information.

-The Kyoto Program’s Internship Coordinator works to place all students in fully funded internships (accommodation and stipend provided) related to their academic and career interests.
-Student interns are expected to participate in the internship in Japan from late June for a 10-week period.
-Interns are placed in organizations of all sizes and structures, from multinationals such as Hitachi, NEC, Fujitsu and Kawasaki, to leading research institutions such as University of Tokyo and Kyoto University, through to entrepreneurial start-ups such as Appirits, Q-Games and NaviPlus.
-The program also strives to place students with highly specialized interests in appropriate organizations, with past placements including Kyoto University Hospital, a family-run taiko drum shop, and an organic farm.
+Interns are placed in organizations of all sizes and structures, from multinationals such as Hitachi, NEC, Fujitsu, Kawasaki and Yamaha, to leading research institutions such as University of Tokyo and Kyoto University, through to entrepreneurial start-ups such as Appirits, Q-Games, daisy, infield designs, 1-10, LINE, SmartNews and teamLab.
+The program also strives to place students with highly specialized interests in appropriate organizations, with past placements including an organic farm, a prefectural government office, a charitable NGO for low income and homeless people, and a fashion brand.
+For more information on the internship opportunities, visit: the Kyoto Internship page..

 My academic work at Oxford reached a level of intensity that was difficult to attain at Stanford because the one on one tutorials forced me to focus my research interest into a coherent investigation of a single question.
 I have never been so excited to do research in my life because Oxford gave me a brilliant and energetic teacher that met with me individually for two to three hours per week.
 It was the first time that I ever felt like I had a part in the learning process because the classes were driven solely by my input and interest. -- BOSP Oxford Alum